 While HRT can be an effective option for many people, it may also cause some side effects.
 Estrogen-related HRT has been associated with:

 For this reason, people with low estrogen levels may wonder what options are available for increasing estrogen levels naturally.

 If you would rather forgo HRT at this time, you can try several options to boost your estrogen levels naturally.
 Some estrogen-boosting remedies can also support your overall health and wellbeing.

-Here are five strategies for increasing estrogen naturally.
+Here are five strategies and home remedies for increasing estrogen naturally.